An introduction to Slack Enterprise Key Management

 Visibility at every step

-Administrators get detailed visibility of how your keys are being accessed to encrypt and decrypt messages and files in Slack.
+Administrators get detailed visibility into how your keys are being accessed to encrypt and decrypt messages and files in Slack.
 This information is logged in to AWS KMS’s CloudWatch and CloudTrail solutions.

 Granularly revoke key access

 To address security threats, administrators can revoke access in a very targeted manner.
-Access to messages and files can be revoked at the organisational, workspace, channel, time-frame and file levels.
+Access to messages and files can be revoked at the organizational, workspace, channel, time-frame and file levels.

 Keep collaborating in Slack

-The Slack experience – from features to performance – remains the same.
-Teams can keep collaborating, using all the Slack features that they regularly use, even when some of the data has restricted access.
+The Slack experience—from features to performance—remains the same.
+Teams can keep collaborating, using all the Slack features they regularly use, even when some of the data has restricted access.

 Slack EKM is offered as an add-on to Enterprise Grid.